 - i.
 Family planning services and supplies described in section 1905(a)(4)(c) and are limited to those services and supplies whose primary purpose is family planning and which are provided in a family planning setting.
 Family planning services and supplies are reimbursable at the 90 percent matching rate, including: - 1) Approved methods of contraception; - 2) Sexually transmitted infection (STI)/sexually transmitted disease (STD) testing, Pap smears and pelvic exams; - i.
 Note: The laboratory tests done during an initial family planning visit for contraception include a Pap smear, screening tests for STIs/STDs, blood count and pregnancy test.
 Additional screening tests may be performed depending on the method of contraception desired and the protocol established by the clinic, program or provider.
-Additional laboratory tests may be needed to address a family planning problem or need during an inter-periodic family planning visit for contraception. - 3) Drugs, supplies, or devices related to women's health services described above that are prescribed by a health care provider who meets the State's provider enrollment requirements (subject to the national drug rebate program requirements); and - 4) Contraceptive management, patient education, and counseling. - Family planning-related services and supplies are defined as those services provided as part of or as follow-up to a family planning visit and are reimbursable at the State's regular Federal Medical Assistance Percentage (FMAP) rate.
+Additional laboratory tests may be needed to address a family planning problem or need during an inter-periodic family planning visit for contraception.

+- Drugs, supplies, or devices related to women's health services described above that are prescribed by a health care provider who meets the State's provider enrollment requirements (subject to the national drug rebate program requirements); and - 4) Contraceptive management, patient education, and counseling. - ii.
+Family planning-related services and supplies are defined as those services provided as part of or as follow-up to a family planning visit and are reimbursable at the State's regular Federal Medical Assistance Percentage (FMAP) rate.
 Such services are provided because a "family planning-related" problem was identified and/or diagnosed during a routine or periodic family planning visit.
-Examples of family planning-related services and supplies include1: - 1) Colposcopy (and procedures done with/during a colposcopy) or repeat Pap smear performed as a follow-up to an abnormal Pap smear which is done as part of a routine/periodic family planning visit. - 2) Drugs for the treatment of STIs/STDs, except for HIV/AIDS and hepatitis, when the STI/STD is identified/ diagnosed during a routine/periodic family planning visit.
+Examples of family planning-related services and supplies include: - 1) Colposcopy (and procedures done with/during a colposcopy) or repeat Pap smear performed as a follow-up to an abnormal Pap smear which is done as part of a routine/periodic family planning visit. - 2) Drugs for the treatment of STIs/STDs, except for HIV/AIDS and hepatitis, when the STI/STD is identified/ diagnosed during a routine/periodic family planning visit.
 A follow-up visit/encounter for the treatment/drugs and subsequent follow-up visits to rescreen for STIs/STDs based on the Centers for Disease Control and Prevention guidelines may be covered. - 3) Drugs/treatment for vaginal infections/disorders, other lower genital tract and genital skin infections/disorders, and urinary tract infections, where these conditions are identified/diagnosed during a routine/periodic family planning visit.
-A follow-up visit/encounter for the treatment/ drugs may also be covered.
+A follow-up visit/encounter for the treatment/ drugs may also be covered. - 4) Other medical diagnosis, treatment, and preventive services that are routinely provided pursuant to family planning services in a family planning setting.
+An example of a preventive service could be a vaccination to prevent cervical cancer. - 5) Treatment of major complications arising from a family planning procedure such as: - i.
+Treatment of a perforated uterus due to an intrauterine device insertion; - ii.
+Treatment of severe menstrual bleeding caused by a Depo-Provera injection requiring a dilation and curettage; or

-1 For more information on which of these family planning-related services is covered, see the AHCCCS Medical Policy Manual at: http://ahcccsnew/shared/MedicalPolicyManual/MedicalPolicyManual.aspx?ID=policymanuals Demonstration Approval Period: October 1, 2011 through September 30, 2016 26 Amended April 6, 2012
+&lt;sup>1 For more information on which of these family planning-related services is covered, see the AHCCCS Medical Policy Manual at: http://ahcccsnew/shared/MedicalPolicyManual/MedicalPolicyManual.aspx?ID=policymanuals Demonstration Approval Period: October 1, 2011 through September 30, 2016 27 Amended January 2013